bright/new-www/content/our-areas/iot-development.md

 ## is the IoT development company a good fit for you?

 Internet of Things is an integral part of the software development process for many industries.
 You may need an IoT agency especially when:

-### you represent the retail sector

-As a retail business, you probably need **software compatible with ePOS**.
-Our team has worked with dozens of ePOS devices developing web as well as **[Android & iOS ePOS applications](/projects/system-for-restaurants-mobile)** for retail and online food delivery giant **Just Eat**.

-### you represent the healthcare sector

-For a British startup we have developed software that enables **telemedicine.** Our team has built software connecting with such devices as Bluetooth thermometer, pulse oximeter and more.

-### you represent the fintech sector

-Do you want to develop an **app integrated with an external card reader**?
-Or need devices and software that are going to authorise the transactions? **We have worked with hardware for FinTech and we are ready to assist you with your fintech IoT project**.
-What is more, as blockchain experts we offer to develop your IoT solutions with blockchain technology.

-### you represent the industrial sector

-Do you plan to develop an **Industrial Internet of Things (IIoT)** system that will connect different devices in industrial settings? **Contact us to learn more about our expertise and experience with IIoT**.